rajen-shres/cobalt/docs/cobalt/cobalt_for_porkchops.rst

 If you have recently got involved in Cobalt, then before you start carrying on like a pork chop, read this.

 Cobalt is written in Django.
-Yes it could have been written in whatever your favourite tool is but it's not.
+Yes, it could have been written in whatever your favourite tool is but it's not.
 To understand this better you can read the `ABF Technology Strategy <https://abftech.atlassian.net/wiki/download/attachments/13795352/ABF%20Technology%20Strategy%20-%202019%20-%202021%20v1.0.pdf?api=v2>`_ which describes **why** Cobalt was built and the `ABF Technology Strategy Implementation <https://abftech.atlassian.net/wiki/download/attachments/13795352/ABF%20Technology%20Strategy%20Implementation%20-%202019%20-%202021%20v1.pdf?api=v2>`_